SpencerYoung66/stat386-projects/_posts/2022-12-07-DataStory.md

 #### Title Photo
-Photo by Sigmund on Unsplash
+Photo by Igor Karimov on Unsplash